The lesbian, gay, bisexual, and transgender (LGBT) Mentoring Scheme is part of the Careers Network Mentoring scheme.

 The scheme is run jointly by the Equality and Diversity team, the Guild LGBTQ Association, Careers Network and Sean Russell Consulting.

-To apply to the scheme you need to complete an application form that will help you to understand what you hope to gain from the mentoring relationship and how you will make the most out of the opportunity.
+To apply to the scheme you need to complete a Careers Network Mentoring application form that will help you to understand what you hope to gain from the mentoring relationship and how you will make the most out of the opportunity.

 Please click on the icons below to find out more: